SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 To delete a response, open it and click **Remove** at the bottom.

-###How to edit a SmartREST template
+###How to edit or delete a SmartREST template

-To edit a SmartREST template either click the desired template or click the three-dots icon and and in the menu click  **Edit**.
+To edit a SmartREST template either click the desired template or click the 3-dots icon and in the dropdown menu click **Edit**.

-###How to delete a SmartREST template

-To delete a SmartREST template click the three-dots icon and and in the menu click  **Remove**.
+To delete a SmartREST template click the 3-dots icon and in the dropdown menu click  **Remove**.

 ### How to export a SmartREST template

-To export a SmartREST template click the three-dots icon and and in the menu click  **Export**.
+To export a SmartREST template click the 3-dots icon and in the menu click  **Export**.
 The template will automatically be downloaded.

-### How to export a SmartREST template as CSV file

 To export a SmartREST template as CSV file follow these steps:

-Open the template of your choice and select the CSV Preview tab.
+1. Open the template of your choice and select the "CSV Preview" tab.
-In the CSV Preview tab, which provides additional information on messages and repsonses, click **Export CSV**.
+2. In the "CSV Preview" tab, which provides additional information on messages and repsonses, click **Export CSV**.
-In the upcoming window specify the preferred options for the field seperator, decimal separator and character set.
+1. In the upcoming window specify the preferred options for the field seperator, decimal separator and character set.
-Click **Download** to download the template as CSV file.
+1. Click **Download** to download the template as CSV file.

 ![Export CSV](/guides/users-guide/DeviceManagement/DevMgmt_TemplateExportCSV.png)